scrapy/scrapy/docs/topics/link-extractors.rst

     :param allow: (Absolute) urls which *do not match* any of the regular expressions will not be extracted.
 If not given (or empty), it won't exclude any links.
+        Note that `allow` is not a whitelist: any urls matching both an `allow` expression and a `deny` expression will not be extracted.
     :type allow: a regular expression (or a list of regular expressions)

     :param deny: (Absolute) urls which *match* any of the regular expression